JPedroAmorim/job-ios-challenge/README.md

 ## Project Architecture Overview

 This project uses a very straightforward, simple and scalable approach of `MVVVM-C` (Model - View - ViewModel - Coordinator), using `SwiftUI` as its main UI framework.

+The main target of the app is `JobsityChallenge`, but there's a unit test target as well, named 'JobsityChallengeTests`.

 <!-- Links -->